CoderDojoSV/More-Python-Projects/README.md

-# intermediate-python-projects
+# More-Python-Projects
-Intermediate-level projects in Python for CoderDojo SV
+Python projects for after the 6-week Beginner Python series.